 I grew up in Flowery Branch, Georgia and now live in Portland, Oregon.
 I've also spent significant time living in Atlanta, Santa Fe, San Francisco, and the mountains.

-In 2014, I taught the human-computer interaction class at UCI with a custom syllabus designed to stress the relationships among design practice, ethics, culture, and computing technology.
+In 2014, I taught Introduction to Human-Computer Interaction at UCI with a custom syllabus designed to stress the relationships among design practice, ethics, culture, and computing technology.